WhatDoIDo125/game/README.md

 Important: GAMES HERE ARE NOT MADE BY ME!

-CREDITS FOE THE GAMES USED: Any code used for the game is listed under the title as a description with a link.
+CREDITS FOE THE GAMES USED: A Link to the Github Repository or a way on how get it is ALWAYS under the Name of the game!

 ONLY FOR PERSONAL USE!